pion/website/content/blog/dtls-one-three.md

 Renegotiation was removed.
 Renegotiation was a source of bugs/security issues (CVE-2009-3555) and was entirely removed.
 Pion DTLS never implemented renegotiation, but we are excited not to get requests for it anymore!

-More of the handshake is encrypted.
+For DTLS 1.3 more of the handshake is encrypted.
+A big improvements is that certificates are no longer exchanged in plaintext.
+This was a big fingerprinting surface that is now closed.

 Fragile/difficult-to-implement cipher suites are removed.
 Only AEAD cipher suites are available now.
 AEAD is easier to use because encryption + authentication is done in one call.